q1kka/beaconsniffer/blesniffer-python/README.md

 [0 127.0.0.1:42634] "PUBLISH" "32204" "3-1505507025"
 ```

-Every time advertisement packange is received, message is published to redis topic.
+Every time advertisement package is received, message is published to redis topic.
 Redis topic name is based on defined group id (major id).
 Published message contains
 minor id and epoc time separated with strike.
 All further software components should be designed to work
 with this standard to achieve full modularity.